 PMI and ISM Manufacturing Index

-The Purchasing Managers Index (PMI) captures business conditions through surveys of purchasing managers—the executives responsible for buying materials, equipment, and services.
-Their collective views provide a real-time snapshot of economic activity.
+The Purchasing Managers Index captures business conditions through monthly surveys of purchasing managers—the executives responsible for buying materials, equipment, and services.
+Each respondent answers whether conditions are "better," "same," or "worse" compared to the prior month.
+The responses get converted into a diffusion index.

 Who publishes PMI data:

-- ISM (Institute for Supply Management): The original US manufacturing and services PMIs
+- ISM (Institute for Supply Management): The original US manufacturing and services PMIs, published since 1948.
+Surveys approximately 400 companies weighted toward larger firms.

 | Reading | Interpretation |